Technique 5.1: KCS Article Structure

 - Resolution—the answer or the steps taken to resolve the issue.

-Metadata - The article also contains a collection of attributes that describe a variety of things about the article.
+The article also contains a collection of attributes that describe a variety of things about the article called metadata.
 Some of these attributes are added by the knowledge management system automatically, like dates, time stamps, versions, reuse counts, and the identity of the knowledge worker(s) that created or have modified the article.
 Other attributes are explicitly set by the knowledge worker as the article is created and used.
-This includes the visibility, quality, and governance attributes.
+This includes the audience, quality, and governance attributes.

 Here again we must reiterate the "keep it simple" idea.
 Resist the temptation to over-engineer the the structure or the number of templates or the metadata fields.
 Make it as simple as possible and then try it.
 Evolve the structure, templates, and metadata based on the organization's experience.
 We have a tendency to want to make these things everything they could be in anticipation of the many ways we might use them.
 Don't do it!
 Use the principle of Demand Driven or, if you like, an Agile approach.
 Design it to be good enough to start and then plan to iterate on it: improve it based on experience.